NathalyCavalcante/NathalyCavalcante/README.md

 ### Olá, eu sou Nathaly Cavalcante! 👋
 Sou estudante de análise e desenvolvimento de sistemas, viciada em café e em joguinhos de simulação.
-No momento estou aprendendo Python,Django e Java.
+No momento estou aprendendo Python, Django e Java.

 > “For the things we have to learn before we can do them, we learn by doing them.” ― Aristotle